-When it comes to spraying down your mirror, less is usually more.
-Overly soaking a mirror with the glass cleaner will lead to drips that take more time to remove and cause unsightly streaks.
-You can also spray cleaner directly on your microfiber rag, but keep in mind you'll likely have to reapply a few times if you take this route.
+When it comes to spraying down your mirror, less is more.
+Overly soaking a mirror with glass cleaner can lead to drips that take more time to remove and cause unsightly streaks.

-Once you cleaned every inch of the mirror, step back and check out your work.
-Look at your mirror at a 45-degree angle so you can catch the light and check for any scuffs or grime.
-If you missed a spot or accidentally left behind any streaks, spray a light layer of mist over a clean side of your rag and gently swipe and buff dry.
-Do this until every scuff is gone and you see a clean and clear reflection.
+This quick extra step leaves your mirrors spotless to make the entire room appear cleaner.
+Once you've wiped every inch of the glass, take a step back and observe your work.
+View the mirror from a 45-degree angle to catch any scuffs or leftover streaks.
+If you missed a spot, spray a light layer of mist onto a dry side of your microfiber cloth, then gently buff it out for a clean and clear reflection.

 If you don't have glass cleaner on hand, you can also create a natural cleaning solution with vinegar, dish soap, and water.
 This homemade mix is not only an affordable option, but it can also be more effective than commercial cleaners.
 Combine one teaspoon of dish soap with three cups of water and 1/2 cup of distilled white vinegar, then follow the standard steps for a streak-free clean.

 Tips to Keep Mirrors Clean Longer

 The best way to keep your mirrors clean is to avoid smudges in the first place—so do your best to keep toothpaste in the sink (and makeup on your face).
 A separate makeup mirror can also be a great option for preventing specks of eyeshadow or blush from blowing onto your bathroom's main mirror.

 Since dust is inevitable, you can also use commercial glass wipes to spot-treat any dirty areas between weekly cleanings.
 Choose an option that's specifically formulated for glass, like lint-free Invisible Glass Wipes or Windex Blue streak-free shine wipes.